torin-stephen/FlocusTweaks/README.md

 - Some features may require additional setup or permissions.
 - Make sure to update the script version whenever there are new releases or updates.

-## Author

-This Tampermonkey script was authored by TKMSMC.